nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `sedit 1 n/John Doe Eatery a/Blk 123 Bedok South` edits the name and address of the 1st stall to be `John Doe Eatery` and `Blk 123 Bedok South` respectively.
 All reviews that are associated to the 1st stall will be updated to reflect the new changes of the stall and moved to the back of the review list.
 * `sedit 2 n/Jane Doe Bakery` edits the name of the 2nd stall to be `Jane Doe Bakery`.
 All reviews that are associated to the 2nd stall will be updated to reflect the new changes of the stall and moved to the back of the review list.
-* `sedit 2 t/` Clears all existing tags of 2nd stall.
+* `sedit 2 t/` Clears all existing tags of the 2nd stall.

 ### Editing a review: `redit`